- General Examination FAQs

 IMPORTANT: Please review test centre policies here.

-Learn more about your options and important considerations, including an Examination Day Notice, for taking the IBCLC examination in 2024 here.
+Learn more about your options and important considerations, including an Examination Day Notice, for taking the IBCLC examination in 2026 here.

-3. Can I choose to take the examination via Live Remote Proctoring instead of going to a testing centre?
+2. Can I choose to take the examination via Live Remote Proctoring instead of going to a testing centre?

-How Can I Sit the IBCLC Examination in 2024?
+How Can I Sit the IBCLC Examination?

-Taking the examination in English
+Taking the examination in English or Spanish

 🡻